 Atmosphere/mood is the feeling that a story evokes.
 This is how you feel after reading a story.
 Atmosphere refers to the emotions invoked/applied in the reader as he/she reads a piece of writing.
-It is also the feeling, emotion or mood a writer conveys to a reader through the description of setting and objects.
-Though the atmosphere is established very quickly but, it can change throughout the whole text.
+It is also the feeling, emotion, or mood a writer conveys to a reader through the description of the setting and objects.
+Though the atmosphere is established very quickly, it can change throughout the whole text.

 The feeling could be gloomy, happy, tense, sad, romantic, amused, critical, humorous, cynical, pessimistic, hostile, loving, hopeless, anxious, cheerful, reflective, sorrowful, disgusting, fearful, sarcastic, hopeful, sleepy, sympathetic, peaceful, disappointed, curious, ashamed …

 - Gloomy mood: It is an atmosphere of great unhappiness/sorrow and loss of hope.

 - Happy mood is an atmosphere of joy/happiness.